iVishalr/SWIFT/README.md

   --model_path str    Path to the trained SWIFT model.
   --folder_lq str     Path to low-quality (LR) test image folder.
   --folder_gt str     Path to ground-truth (HR) test image folder.
-(Optional) --tile int          Tile size, None for no tile during testing (testing as a whole).
-  --tile_overlap int  Overlapping of different tiles.
-  --cuda              Use CUDA enabled device for inference.
+(Optional) --tile int          Tile size, None for no tile during testing (testing as a whole) --tile_overlap int  Overlapping of different tiles --cuda              Use CUDA enabled device for inference.
   --jit               Perform inference using JIT.
   --forward_chop      Use forward_chop for performing inference on devices with less memory.
+  --summary           Print summary table for model.
 ```

 ## License